dev-satyamjha/WildLifeEcology/WildLifeEcology_Week3.md

 **Harmonious interactions occur where**
 - [ ] at least one participant is benefited
 - [ ] at least one participant is unharmed
-- [x] both participants are benefitted
+- [ ] both participants are benefitted
-- [ ] both participants are unharmed
+- [x] both participants are unharmed

 Yes, the answer is correct.
 Score: 1
-Accepted Answers: both participants are benefitted
+Accepted Answers: both participants are unharmed

 ---